skaes/logjam_app/README.md

 If you're using rvm, I recommend to install a patched ruby like so:

-    rvm install 2.1.2-railsexpress --patch railsexpress
+    rvm install 2.3.3-railsexpress --patch railsexpress
-    rvm use 2.1.2-railsexpress@logjam --create
+    rvm use 2.3.3-railsexpress@logjam --create
     gem install bundler

 Note: make sure to have a recent rvm version installed, otherwise it will not have up to date ruby patches.
 If in doubt, run

     rvm get latest

+Please follow the instructions on https://github.com/skaes/logjam-tools to install logjam tools.

 ### Clone the git repository and bundle the application